New Novel Coming: Book 2 in NICU Series

 “Just can’t get good visualization of the glottis,” Jim said.
 “A lot of goo down there.”

-“The glottis, with the vocal cords.
+“The glottis, at the top of the trachea, with the vocal cords.
 That’s the narrow neck of the bottle,” Eli told the medical student.

 The nurse suctioned the baby again.
 Jim looked at Eli, who nodded.
 Jim made another quick pass.
 Shook his head.
 “Secretions are gone but just can’t get a good view.
 Everything’s so damn small down there.
 You do it.”